AmirHossein/eckmar-source-php8/README.md

-Eckmar Shop compatible with Laravel 8 and PHP 8.
+Eckmar Shop for Laravel 8 and PHP 8.